mikedenly/mikedenly.github.io/_pages/research.md

 ### Manuscripts Under Review

-"[Natural Resources and Civil Conflict: Evidence from a New, Georeferenced Dataset](https://mikedenly.com/files/DFHSW_Natural_Resources_Civil_Conflict-Evidence_New_Georeferenced_Dataset_May232019.pdf)" (with Mike Findley, Joelean Hall, Andy Stravers, and Jim Walsh). *Revise and Resubmit at Journal of Conflict Resolution.*
+"[Natural Resources and Civil Conflict: Evidence from a New, Georeferenced Dataset](https://mikedenly.com/files/DFHSW_Natural_Resources_Civil_Conflict-Evidence_New_Georeferenced_Dataset_May232019.pdf)." (with Mike Findley, Joelean Hall, Andy Stravers, and Jim Walsh). *Revise and Resubmit at Journal of Conflict Resolution.*

 ### Selected Research in Progress

-Poverty, Party Alignment, and Reducing Corruption through Modernization (with Akshat Gautam)
+"Poverty, Party Alignment, and Reducing Corruption through Modernization." (with Akshat Gautam)

-Monitoring Corruption and Overcoming the Collective Action Problem (with Mobin Piracha and Adityamohan Tantravahi)
+"Monitoring Corruption and Overcoming the Collective Action Problem." (with Mobin Piracha and Adi Tantravahi)

 ### Policy Reports

-"[Governance in Armenia: An Evidence Review](https://pdf.usaid.gov/pdf_docs/PA00TNMG.pdf)" USAID.
+"[Governance in Armenia: An Evidence Review](https://pdf.usaid.gov/pdf_docs/PA00TNMG.pdf)."
+USAID.
 2019. (with Mike Findley, John Gerring, and Rachel Wellhausen)

-"[Integrity Systems and the Rule of Law in Armenia: An Evidence Review](https://pdf.usaid.gov/pdf_docs/PA00TNMJ.pdf)" USAID.
+"[Integrity Systems and the Rule of Law in Armenia: An Evidence Review](https://pdf.usaid.gov/pdf_docs/PA00TNMJ.pdf)."
+USAID.
 2019. (with Mike Findley, Vepa Rejepov, and Rachel Wellhausen)

 ### Media

-"[Combatant Fragmentation and the Colombian Peace Process](https://politicalviolenceataglance.org/2016/05/09/spoiler-alert-combatant-fragmentation-and-the-colombian-peace-process/)" Political Violence at a Glance.
+"[Combatant Fragmentation and the Colombian Peace Process](https://politicalviolenceataglance.org/2016/05/09/spoiler-alert-combatant-fragmentation-and-the-colombian-peace-process/)."
+Political Violence at a Glance.
 2016. (with Mike Findley and Alejandro Ponce de León)